mypdns/matrix/README.md

-Bulk commits will only be tolerated, if done by a @developer of the repository, does it and **_ONLY_** if and when the source is commonly trusted **_and_** if the amount of domains can justify it will be way too time consuming to open an issue for each domain changed in the targeted lists.
+Bulk commits will only be tolerated, if done by a @developer of the repository, does it and **_ONLY_** if and when the source is commonly trusted **_and_** if the amount of domains can justify it will be way too time-consuming, to open an issue for each domain changed in the targeted domain.

 **note**: This rule shall always be a copy of the common [Bulk commits][Bulk-commits] rule.